Jeshibu/PlayniteExtensionsFeatures/faq.md

 2. Click `Edit Profile`
 3. Click `Privacy Settings`
 4. Make sure `My profile` and `Game details` are both set to `Public`
-5. Make sure `Always keep my total playtime private even if users can see my game details` is checked
+5. Make sure `Always keep my total playtime private even if users can see my game details` is not checked
 6. In Playnite, click `main menu > Update Game Library > Update All` to import your games again

 Alternatively, set a Steam API key: